pjungwir/pg-temporal-talk-2020/slides.md

 Note:

 - unlike temporal integrity constraints, these go through the whole query pipeline.
-  - making keys are "utility" commands so they skip the planner & optimizer.
+  - making primary & foreign keys are "utility" commands so they skip the planner & optimizer.
   - But DML goes through all the steps.

 - Parse: just pull out the strings into appropriate structs.
 Don't try to do anything yet.
 - Analyze: make sure columns really exist, turn things into a Node tree for expressions, column references, function calls, operators.
-- Rewrite: transform the query if we think that will help.
+- Rewrite: transform the query if there are views or rewrite rules.
 - Plan: generate lots of possible plans.
   - Each plan is another tree of Nodes.
 - Optimize: choose the plan that seems best.
   - If you `EXPLAIN` you can see the plan's node tree, basically.
 - Execute: nodes that actually do everything.
-  - In my case, everything else was easy, just copying things from one struct to another,
+  - In my case, everything else was easy, practically just copying things from one struct to another,
   - ...but here things got really hard.
     - TupleTableSlots
     - Locking and transaction isolation
+  - I really owe my progress here to my wife, who let me go off to a cabin and work on it for a whole weekend, while she took care of our five kids.

-- I've noticed a lot of submissions on hackers get rejected because all the work happens in the process, e.g. in the analysis or rewriting phase
+- I've noticed on the mailing list that a lot of guest submissions get rejected because all the work happens in the wrong part of the process, e.g. in the analysis phase.
+  - Someone wrote a great post there a year or two ago explaining why you couldn't do all the work in the analyze phase.
+I wish I had it bookmarked!